ontocord/mixturevitae/README.md

 Evaluation scripts are provided in the `eval` folder:
 - We use the `lm-evaluation-harness` framework for all benchmarks
 - Automated scripts for efficient SLURM job submission on HPC systems

+## Decontamination
+The decontamination scripts are provided in the `decontamination` folder.

+## Math Word Problems
+The script for generating math word problems is in the `math_word_problems` folder.